securefederatedai/openfl/docs/running_the_federation.rst

         - Ensures each node in the federation has a valid public key infrastructure (PKI) certificate.
         - Distributes the workspace from the aggregator node to the other collaborator nodes.
+        - Optionally, select a subset of registered/certified collaborators to participate in the federation.
+By default, all certified collaborators will be added.

     `STEP 3: Start the Federation`_